sixfeetup/ansible-role-hetzner_installimage/README.md

 When executing the playbook successfully the role creates a flag file on the respective server under `/etc/hetzner_installimage_provisioned.flag`.
 In the beginning of the role it checks if that file exists on the host and skips the further tasks.
-That behaviour can be avoided by using the variable **--extra-vars "{ hetzner_installimage_ignore_provisioned_flag: True }"**.
+This behaviour can be avoided by using the variable `hetzner_installimage_ignore_provisioned_flag`:

+    --extra-vars "{ hetzner_installimage_ignore_provisioned_flag: True }"

-Setting that variable to true will skip checking the flag file.
+Setting this variable to `true` will skip checking the flag file.

 ## Example Playbook